DrThomasAger/smile/README.md

 ## Quick Start Example

-***(: Smile*** is compatible with all models, as it is just a way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON.
+***(: Smile*** is compatible with all models.
+It is another way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON to write prompts.

 Curious?
 I have crafted an example prompt that demonstrates how simple structure can create a consistent role.